Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 	- Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
 4. Install Update 4 for Visual Studio 2012
 5. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
    1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
    2. Open Command Prompt as Administrator
    3. Paste the path and press Enter
    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
 6. Install OpenIV
 7. Create X:\ drive by following these steps at the bottom
-	1. Open Command Prompt
+8. Open Command Prompt
+9. Create a new folder called "GTA" to the Desktop
-	2. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
+10. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
-		- ex. `net use X: \\localhost\c$\Users\abc\Desktop\GTA /persistent:yes` for working folder `C:\Users\abc\Desktop\GTA`
+   - Example: `net use X: \\localhost\c$\Users\abcd\Desktop\GTA /persistent:yes`
 6. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
 	- By the end, you should have the folders `X:\gta5\src`, `X:\gta5\script`, and `X:\gta5\tools_ng`.
 If the paths are different or some folders are missing, try re-extracting or moving as needed.
-7. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
+11. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
-8. Copy all folders in `dll_patches.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
+12. Copy all folders in `dll_patches.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
-9. Open Command Prompt as Administrator and run the following commands, then close:
+13. Open Command Prompt as Administrator and run the following commands, then close:
 ```batch
 setx /m RS_TOOLSROOT X:\gta5\tools_ng
 setx /m DXSDK_DIR "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)"
 setx /m RS_CODEBRANCH X:\gta5\src\dev_ng
 ```
-10. To ensure changes are finalized, restart build machine.
+14. To ensure changes are finalized, restart build machine.

 ## Patching The Source Code
 1. Open `rush_patches-master.zip`